A national Lynch syndrome registry

 The science behind the project

-Researchers will build on work that’s already been done for people with changes in genes linked to breast cancer (called BRCA 1/2).
-Using a tried and tested way of anonymising patient information, they will link records of people with Lynch syndrome who go on to develop cancer to Public Health England’s National Disease Registration Service to understand more about how and when people are tested for Lynch syndrome, if and when they develop bowel cancer, and their surveillance, treatment and survival.
+Researchers built on work that’s already been done for people with changes in genes linked to breast cancer (called BRCA 1/2).
+Using a tried and tested way of anonymising patient information, they linked records of people with Lynch syndrome who go on to develop cancer to Public Health England’s National Disease Registration Service.
+This was to understand more about how and when people are tested for Lynch syndrome, if and when they develop bowel cancer, and their surveillance, treatment and survival.

 What difference will this project make?